thorgate/django-project-template/README.md

 This will make a commit to the branch `template` in your project with the updates to the project template.
 Then merge the `template` branch.

+## Applying codemods

+First activate Python 3 interpreter with required dependencies and ensure `docker` is installed and working.

+Change the current working directory to the root of the project you want to apply codemods for. i.e. `cd project-to-upgrade`.

+Then run `python ~/path/to/django-project-template/upgrade-template.py --apply-frontend-codemods`

+This will build custom docker image to apply deprecated changes to frontends.

 ## Docker images

 The template uses our own images for CI runs.
 One for the template itself and a second one